c-champagne/wattos-fans-front-end-project/README.md

 # Clear Dark Sky

 ## Description
-The user can find astronomical events such as the sunrise, the sunset, or info about the moon and see whether or not they will have good viewing conditions based on their location, weather, and the state of the moon.
+The user can see whether or not they will have good stargazing viewing conditions based on their location, weather, and the state of the moon.

 This project was completed by an entirely remote team due to the COVID-19 situation.
 Team members met virtually using Zoom Meetings to discuss the project and work on code together.